luisibanez/open-source-databases-tutorial/source/M/DataModel.rst

 .. image:: ../../images/HierarchicalDataModel.svg
    :scale: 50 %

-* Note that we start with an aggredated concept "The Bank".
+* Note that we start with an aggregated concept "The Bank".
 * Banks can have multiple branches (offices in different cities and neighborhoods).
 * Every branch has multiple customers
 * A customer may have Checking accounts and Saving accounts (multiple of each).